modrinth/docs/docs/details/contributing.md

 ### Consult people on Discord

 There are a number of reasons to want to consult with people on our [Discord](https://discord.gg/EUHuJHt) before making a pull request.
-For example, if you're not sure whether something is a good idea or not, if you're not sure how to implement something, or if you can't get something working, these would all be good opportunities to ask in a development channel.
-For all major programs made by Modrinth, there is a development channel near or at the bottom of the channel list, as well as a catch-all `#other` channel.
+For example, if you're not sure whether something is a good idea or not, if you're not sure how to implement something, or if you can't get something working, these would all be good opportunities to create a thread in the `#development` forum channel.

 ### Don't get discouraged